 Who knew getting your fruit and veggies in could taste so good?!

 Honestly, with the sweetness from the fruit, you don’t even know the spinach is in there.
-(Well, except for the green color!)
+(Well, except for the beautiful green color!)

 Mix it up in just 5 minutes, or prepare in advance to save even more time on busy mornings!